 What followed his death was one of those Nigerian movies; it turned out to be a bioscope.
 His mother was organising her child’s funeral and the same applied to Thulani’s father’s side.
 They just rocked up like a minister rocking in his rocking chair in the office at work.
 It was survival of the fittest.

-“Strong woman, thus your stupid way of describing your cowardice?
-He-e e?
-You left your only son to a poor matriculant and you call that strong?
+“Strong woman, is this your stupid way of describing your cowardice?
+He-e-e?
+You left your only son to be a poor matriculant and you call that strong?
 You never cared whether he ate or not.
 I do not want to talk about his education and clothing.
-Worse health care.
-You are such a coward you bastard.
+Or, even worse, his health care.
+You are such a coward, you bastard.
 You are worse than a wizard.
 Damn you Mahlomola.
 You used to sing praises in my ears, yet you left my son and I for fate to take its course.
 Leave my son alone.
 I will bury him.
-Whether in a plastic, coffin or reed mat, I don’t care.
+Whether in a plastic coffin or reed mat, I don’t care.
 Six feet under will never make my son rise from the dead because you want to bury him in a glass coffin.
 Keep your pride to yourself.
 All you want is the world to applaud you.
 I am appalled by your pride.
-OK Mr, just do as you please.
+OK, Mr, just do as you please.
 You did it with my life.
 You can still do that today to your “son”.
 Do it and NOW.”

 In this sinful world, money is silent but it makes a deafening noise.
 His father’s family used it to pave their way to Thulani’s coffin and they buried him like one of the world’s ministers.
 All that Thulani had was shared amongst his friends, families and those who did not even deserve it.
 The big question was about his money from work.

 It turned out that his mother was the beneficiary.
-But now that he had a wife and a son, it raised another monsoon winds.
+But now that he had a wife and a son, it raised another monsoon.
 Momo made it clear that she was the beneficiary because she was nominated.
-On the other Mandie made it clear that she would not leave that uncontested.
+On the other hand Mandie made it clear that she would not leave that uncontested.

 Someone advised her to seek legal advice.
 The day she went to Thulani’s former company, she also met Momo there.
 The company made it clear that no one was to benefit from that money because of their disagreements and greediness.

 What a trauma?
 Sometimes, troubles fall like hail storm.
 Mandie organised her mother-in-law’s funeral.
-She felt the bareness of life, of marriage, of being a mother, of unemployment, of unfairness of life and the bareness of the whole land.
+She felt the barrenness of life, of marriage, of being a mother, of unemployment, the unfairness of life across the whole land.

-Luck was Mandie’s middle name surely.
+However, luck was Mandie’s middle name surely.
 Thulani’s family was present at Momo’s burial.
-One of Mahlomola’s daughters who was married and working in Canada took Mandie with her as a maid and they left for Canada.
+One of Mahlomola’s daughters who was married and working in Canada took Mandie with her as a maid and they left for a new life in Canada.